Kloosterkerk, The Hague: Early protestant church

-The 20th Century: Restoration and Renewal
+20th century: restoration and renewal

 Towards the end of the 19th century, the consistory (church council) of the Dutch Reformed Church in The Hague divided the city into several wards or neighbourhoods.
 Each ward was allocated to one of the city ministers who was responsible for the pastoral care of the members of the Church living within the ward boundaries.
 The Kloosterkerk was in Ward XI which ran from the Lange Voorhout to the eastern boundary of the city.
-For 34 years (1894-1928) the ward minister was Willem Leonard Welter (1849-1940) who was also Court Chaplain from 1919 to 1928.
+For 34 years (1894–1928) the ward minister was Willem Leonard Welter (1849–1940) who was also Court Chaplain from 1919 to 1928.

 The city ministers continued to preach in all the churches in turn.
-In 1911 the first liturgical service of the Dutch Reformed Church was held in the Kloosterkerk under the direction of Welter’s colleague Jan Hendrik Gerretsen (1867-1923), but services were suspended in 1912 due to the dilapidated and dangerous condition of the building.
+In 1911 the first liturgical service of the Dutch Reformed Church was held in the Kloosterkerk under the direction of Welter’s colleague Jan Hendrik Gerretsen (1867–1923), but services were suspended in 1912 due to the dilapidated and dangerous condition of the building.
 Proposals were made to demolish the church and sell the plot to release funds for building a new church in the Duinoord area of the city.
 After strong objections were received the consistory agreed to fund the restoration of the building and services resumed in 1914.

-The minister for Ward XI from 1929 to 1939 was Simon van Dorp (1880-1963) who belonged to the conservative Reformed Association within the Dutch Reformed Church.
+The minister for Ward XI from 1929 to 1939 was Simon van Dorp (1880–1963) who belonged to the conservative Reformed Association within the Dutch Reformed Church.
 He founded the “Kloosterkerk-Benoordenhout” society to support church activities in his ward and opened the “Elim” church hall as a base for the society.
 The activities held in Elim included a Sunday School, Catechism classes and Bible lectures.
 Van Dorp took early retirement at the end of 1939.
 The consistory decided to split Ward XI between two adjacent wards and redeploy the vacant ministerial place to another part of the city.
 The Kloosterkerk ceased to be a neighbourhood church and the ward society became a city-wide society for Reformed Association members, still based at Elim but unconnected to the Kloosterkerk.
 There was further disruption when the Netherlands was occupied by German forces in May 1940 and no services were held in the Kloosterkerk during the winter months of 1940/41 and 1941/42.